-First up was a trip to Dakar, and coach Godfrey Chitalu, his backroom staff and players were in jubilant mood, feeding off the buzz of their compatriots, as they boarded the DHC-5D Buffalo aircraft in Lusaka 20 years ago today.
+First up was a trip to Dakar, and coach Godfrey Chitalu, his backroom staff and players were in jubilant mood, feeding off the buzz of their compatriots, as they boarded the DHC-5D Buffalo aircraft in Lusaka on 27 April 1993.

 They felt they were poised to continue their fairytale adventure from obscurity to the FIFA World Cup.
-They were actually, by harrowing contest, set to partake in a tragedy of inexplicable proportions.
+They were actually, in harrowing contrast, set to partake in a tragedy of inexplicable proportions.
 For shortly after the plane’s second stop-off in Libreville, Gabon, it crashed into the Atlantic Ocean, killing all 30 passengers – 25 of whom were Zambia national team players or coaches.

-“There are no words to describe the devastation,” recalled Kalusha, whose life was spared – along with that of Charles Musonda’s – because they were making their own way to the Senegalese capital because of club commitments with PSV and Anderlecht respectively.
+“There are no words to describe the devastation,” recalled Kalusha, whose life was spared – along with that of Anderlecht's Charles Musonda’s – after making his own way to the Senegalese capital because of club commitments with PSV respectively.
 “Our people didn’t stop crying.
 There was so much hope, so much excitement, and it was all just shattered.”

 Zambia were expected to withdraw from USA 1994 qualifying.
 The inspiration machine that was Kalusha had other ideas.
 He helped them scrape together a new team.
 What it lacked in experience in compensated for in desire.
 Little over five weeks after the tragedy of Libreville, Kalusha and Johnson Bwalya earned them a 2-1 win at home to the mighty Morocco in their Group B opener.
 There was barely a dry eye among the 50,000-plus in the Independence Stadium that night.